-Senior Associate Athletic Director Bob Burton enters his 16th season with the Nebraska athletic department, since joining NU's executive team in 1998.
+Senior Associate Athletic Director Bob Burton enters his 17th season with the Nebraska athletic department, since joining the Husker staff in 1998.

 Burton reports to the Director of Athletics and serves on Nebraska's senior management team.
 He assists in NU's financial and facilities master plans, providing supervision to the Athletic Business Office, Concessions, Capital Planning and Construction and Information Technology/Computing Service areas.
 He also oversees complimentary ticket and gift-in-kind approvals and reconciliation.